|Location: Where is Werrington County?|

 Werrington Lake: This man-made lake was conceived as a solution to help relieve flooding around Werrington Creek Removal of earth began in late 1981.
 The earth was used to create the rail overpass at Werrington.
 Lakes construction began in 1982.
 Stage One cost $225,000.
 An additional three stages followed, beginning in 1984.
 The cost of these stages exceeded $500,000.
 Council constructed walkways, bridges and wharves.
 Werrington Lakes are a haven for students undertaking wetland and water conservation studies.
 It has also become a recreational area for picnickers and sports enthusiasts.
 The area has naturally attracted a great variety of native birdlife.

 For more general information on the Dharug people please see The Dharug Story by Chris Tobin (Penrith City Library collection 994.004 DHA).
-It is also available online.
-For information on the Aboriginal population of Werrington County from the 2001 Census of Population and Housing see Population section above.
+The Aboriginal population of Werrington County from the 2016 Census was 4.7%.

 Origin of the place name – Werrington

 The suburb of Werrington County is named after Werrington Estate.
 Werrington County forms part of Mary and Elizabeth King’s grants.
 It was developed as a residential estate from the late 1970s and by the mid 1980s was almost built out.

 Mary King, the youngest daughter of Governor Philip King received a land grant of 790 acres in 1806.
 After her marriage to Robert Copland Lethbridge in Cornwall she returned to NSW with her husband.
 Lethbridge purchased an additional 600 acres adjoining his wife’s grant.
 It is on this land that their home Werrington House was built and completed in 1832.
 The house remained in the King-Lethbridge family until quite recently.
 The house is located in Rugby Street, Werrington County.

 |1827||24 January||Robert & Mary Lethbridge arrive in Sydney.|